tmddn0920/tmddn0920/README.md

 I am SeungWoo Cha, Student of [SeoulTech](https://www.seoultech.ac.kr) In my Github..
-* Flutter Development Progress
+* Flutter Development
-* Some Example for Python or Java Language
+* Some Examples for Python or Java Language